ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/server2016/localgrouppolicy.md

 ![GPOEditor](files/localpolicyeditor/choosesnap.PNG)

-You will now be presented with the "Select Group Policy Object" Window, by default this should be prepopulated with "Local Computer", please leave this as it is and select "Finish" as below
+You will now be presented with the "Select Group Policy Object" Window, by default this should be pre-populated with "Local Computer", please leave this as it is and select "Finish" as below

 ![Select](files/localpolicyeditor/selectlocalpolicy.PNG)